Hentai: Etymology

+Yet another meaning, metamorphosis, which resembles the original one, was first adopted by the Entomological Society of Japan and reintroduced into Chinese, Korean and Vietnamese.
+This meaning is used in the English translation of the light novel Perfect Blue: Complete Metamorphosis, although it is not directly entomological, and it may also reference the semi-sexual portions of the work.

+It is worth noting that 変態 is further shortened to H (etchi), the first letter of its romanization.
+Both hentai and etchi (or ecchi in English parlance) are used to refer to sexual perversion/deviance, or people therewith, as well as smut.
+A person accused of sexual perversion may be derogatorily called hentai, while a sex scene in a film, TV show or erotic game is called Hシーン (etchi shīn lit.
+'H-scene').
+The distinction outside of Japanese contexts between "hardcore" hentai and "softcore" etchi is entirely artificial.

 The history of the word hentai has its origins in science and psychology.
 By the middle of the Meiji era, the term appeared in publications to describe unusual or abnormal traits, including paranormal abilities and psychological disorders.
 A translation of German sexologist Richard von Krafft-Ebing's text Psychopathia Sexualis originated the concept of hentai seiyoku, as a "perverse or abnormal sexual desire", though it was popularized outside psychology, as in the case of Mori Ōgai's 1909 novel Vita Sexualis.
 Continued interest in hentai seiyoku resulted in numerous journals and publications on sexual advice which circulated in the public, served to establish the sexual connotation of hentai as perverse.
 Any perverse or abnormal act could be hentai, such as committing shinjū (love suicide).
 It was Nakamura Kokyo's journal Abnormal Psychology which started the popular sexology boom in Japan which would see the rise of other popular journals like Sexuality and Human Nature, Sex Research and Sex.
 Originally, Tanaka Kogai wrote articles for Abnormal Psychology, but it would be Tanaka's own journal Modern Sexuality which would become one of the most popular sources of information about erotic and neurotic expression.
 Modern Sexuality was created to promote fetishism, S&M, and necrophilia as a facet of modern life.
 The ero guro movement and depiction of perverse, abnormal and often erotic undertones were a response to interest in hentai seiyoku.